chrisluedtke/data-science-journal/19-CS-Data-Structures/README.md

 ```

 ### Doubly Linked Lists
 Double linked lists are useful for situations in which the space is dynamic.
 If we knew how much space was needed for our problem, we would be better off with an array.
+Doubly linked lists require more space for each element than a linked list, and their operations (e.g. insertion, deletion) are more complex since they have to deal with two references.
+However doubly link lists allow traversing the list in forward and backward directions.

 Examples
 * text buffers